Localization and entanglement characterization of edge states in HgTe quantum wells in a finite strip geometry: Acknowledgments

 \section{Acknowledgments}

 We thank the support of Spanish MICIU through the project PID2022-138144NB-I00.
-OC is on sabbatical leave at Granada University, Spain.
+OC was on sabbatical leave, from September 2023 to August 2024, at Granada University, Spain.
 OC thanks support from the program PASPA from DGAPA-UNAM.
+We would like to thank our Master's thesis student, Alejandro Moreno, for his help at specific points in the development of the article.